abhinavsingh/proxy.py/README.md

                         Default: 1024.
 Maximum number of files (TCP connections) that proxy.py can open concurrently.
   --pac-file PAC_FILE   A file (Proxy Auto Configuration) or string to serve
                         when the server receives a direct file request.
+Using this option enables proxy.HttpWebServerPlugin.
   --pac-file-url-path PAC_FILE_URL_PATH
+                        Default: /.
 Web server path to serve the PAC file.
   --pid-file PID_FILE   Default: None.
 Save parent process ID to a file.
   --plugins PLUGINS     Comma separated plugins
   --port PORT           Default: 8899.
 Server port.